ESFJ personality types are conscientious team players who interact closely with others, enjoy a sense of belonging and apply common sense to problems.

 Potential development areas for ESFJs

 ESFJs may be overly influenced by what they think others want when making decisions, and may find it difficult to adjust plans in response to unexpected opportunities.
 They risk being too accepting or deferential to those in charge.
-More information about ESFJ characteristics can be found in our 4-page eBook.

 Typical ESFJ characteristics